Don't Mourn, Organize!...Jibade-Khalil Huffman

-In the new series Don't Mourn, Organize! we ask artists, writers, curators during the next couple of weeks and months: How can we from a creative perspective react to the current status quo?
+In the new series Don't Mourn, Organize! we ask artists, writers, curators during the next couple of weeks and months: How can we form a creative perspective to react to the current status quo?

 C&: James Hetfield, the front man of Metallica, recently said in an interview that Trump’s election wouldn’t affect his ongoing work.
 In a sense, he doesn’t want to give the new government the power to influence his artistic production.
 What is your perspective here in terms of your art?
 Will that election impact your work?

 Jibade-Khalil Huffman: For those of us for who were not hugely surprised by the results of this election, the idea of anything being different and, accordingly, of working to persist in spite of some new set of obstacles is in some ways laughable.
 For me it only feels scarier because we are one degree closer to real disaster, whatever real disaster means in light of daily briefings about some newly threatened right.
 We were three degrees away, maybe three and a half with Obama (deducting the half-point from his legacy for all the drones and a few other matters I won’t get into here).
 And now we are all, and I mean all of us, on a precipice.
 I’m sorry the world is a little scarier for James Hetfield but – proud of his resilience?
 I guess?

 C&: What is your perspective on the status quo from the perspective of a citizen, an artist?